wpbSabi/python_optimization/oregon_districts/README.md

 ## How do I run the code?

-Utilize a jupyter notebook to open the ".ipynb" file.
+Utilize a jupyter notebook to open the `.ipynb` file.
 There are more details inside the notebook about the formulation, assumptions, and future model enhancements planned.

 ## Introduction